 In 1985 2,491 pilgrims completed the Camino.
 In 1995 there was 19,821, then in 2005 there was 93,921.
 These are only the pilgrims that asked for and received a Compostela, therefore many more completed the routes.
 Figures complements of the Office de Acogida al Peregrino.
 More Camino maps

-If you have an interest in long distance walking holidays another site that may be of interest is the West Highland Way - this is a 7/8 day long distance hiking route from Glasgow into the Highlands of Scotland.
-And lastly this is my current work in progress, The Prague Guide - a new and expanding site.
+If you have an interest in long distance walking holidays another site that may be of interest is the West Highland Way Route - this is a 7/8 day long distance hiking route from Glasgow into the Highlands of Scotland.
+And lastly this is my current work in progress, Leslie Gilmour - where I write about other walking routes

 The list below is a day by day guide to the Camino Frances.